Skip to main content

 • fever lasts more than 3 days

-• symptoms haven't improved after 10 days
+• symptoms have not improved after 10 days

 • your child is very young (under 6 months)